 Additionally, the MSFE program requires the submission of the applicant’s most recent GMAT scores.
 Applicants with a GPA higher than 3.0 can request for a waiver of the GMAT requirement.
 The MSFE curriculum offers coursework in monetary and fiscal policy, corporate governance, asset valuation, and international finance.

 West Texas A&M University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The Paul and Virginia Engler College of Business is accredited by the Association to Advance Collegiate Schools of Business.
+The Paul and Virginia Engler College of Business is regionally accredited by the Association to Advance Collegiate Schools of Business.

 20. Walsh College